Thai Long Bean Salad Recipe (Som Tum Tua)

 Thai long bean salad with tomatoes and dried chilies, served with raw shallots and yellow flowers on a banana leaf.

-Easy Thai long bean salad with fresh vegetables and a gluten-free dressing.
-Light, healthy, and ready in just 15 minutes!
+Easy Thai long bean salad recipe with fresh vegetables and chili lime dressing.
+Light, healthy, and ready in under 15 minutes!

 Praew